cyril1018/efcore-nested-transaction/README.md

-# efcore-nested-transaction
+# EFCore Nested Transaction
-You can call "begin | commit tran" nestedly with EFCore, "begin | commit tran" commands only pass to database servers in outmost calls.
-Implement Microsoft SQL Server only.
+EFCore Nested Transaction enables nested transactions in Entity Framework Core.
+With this class, you can call "BEGIN TRANSACTION" and "COMMIT TRANSACTION" commands in a nested manner within EFCore.
+The actual "BEGIN TRANSACTION" and "COMMIT TRANSACTION" commands are only sent to the database server in the outermost calls.
+This implementation currently supports Microsoft SQL Server only.
-## How to use
+## How to Use
-Replace IDbContextTransactionManager in Startup.cs
+To use EFCore Nested Transaction, you need to replace the default IDbContextTransactionManager in your Startup.cs file.
 ```csharp
 services.AddDbContext <AppDbContext> (options =>
 {